 1967 Seiko 7625-8031 Seahorse Automatic Dress Watch

-CASE: Stainless-steel case, measuring 35mm x 41mm, with original waterproof-signed caseback.
+CASE: Stainless-steel case measures 35mm x 41mm, with matching waterproof-signed caseback.

 CRYSTAL: Domed acrylic crystal, no scratches with small 2mm cracks on side of dome at the 12 and 3 o’clock positions.